Gromarant/SQL-Api/README.md

   1. Ensure that you have a local development environment set up with Node.js and npm installed.
   2. Make sure you have an API key for authentication purposes.
-  3. TEST_API_KEY=dh189cv27
+  3. TEST_API_KEY=dh1t9cv27
 <br>
 <br>

 ### Installation:

-  1. Clone the API-REST-Film repository to your local machine.
+  1. Clone the SQL-Api repository to your local machine.
   2. Navigate to the project directory.
   3. Run the following command to install the dependencies:
 <br>